Eng-Kai-Yang/UX-Design/readme.txt

 Introduction:
-    This website was created as part of a school module project based on a hobby that we enjoy.
+    This website was created as part of the UX Design in Web Development module project based on a hobby that we enjoy.
-    We chose photography because we both enjoy taking pictures of places, people, and moments that are meaningful to us.
+    We chose photography because both of us enjoy taking pictures of places, people, and moments that are meaningful to us.
-    The website allows us to share our perspectives on photography, and provide photography tips for others, and showcase the images we've taken together.
+    The website allows us to share our perspectives on photography, and provide photography tips for others, and showcase the images that we've taken together.

 Files Directory:
     Root: